openlibhums/memory-alpha/content/support/typesetter-guide.md

-Title: Typesetter Guide
+Title: Typesetter Workflow Guide

-# Typesetter Guide
+# Typesetter workflow guide

 When you have been assigned a typesetting task, you will receive an email notification containing a link.
 This link will lead to the Janeway Dashboard.